forlilab/Ringtail/README.md

 Database size scales roughly linearly with the number of stored poses, see [the changelog](https://ringtail.readthedocs.io/en/latest/changes.html) for full benchmarks.

+For transferring large databases, Ringtail provides compression and decompression tools, with optional filtering before compression.
+See [compressing databases](https://ringtail.readthedocs.io/en/latest/compress.html).

 ## Installation

-Ringtail requires Python ≥3.9 and is tested on Linux, macOS, and Windows.
+Ringtail requires Python ≥3.10 and is tested on Linux, macOS, and Windows.
 It's recommended to install Ringtail in a dedicated environment such as conda or micromamba.

 ```bash
 $ conda create -n ringtail python=3.11